Cookery Classes

 We Turks love eggs done many different ways; one of our favorite ways to enjoy egg is as being poached and served over garlic yoghurt, a special dish called Çılbır in Turkish. Çılbır is generally enjoyed as a hot mezze though I also like serving as part of a leisurely weekend Turkish breakfast, lunch or a light supper, along with a refreshing salad like Coban Salata, Shepherd’s Salad with cucumbers, tomatoes, spring onions and some pide bread or crusty bread.
 Make sure your eggs are fresh and ideally free-range for the best results (fresh eggs have a thicker white near the yolk that hold a round shape as it cooks).

-I prepare a simple pul biber or red pepper flakes infused olive oil sauce and pour this over the poached eggs with garlic yoghurt, just before serving.
-The delicious heat from the red pepper flakes complements the dish beautifully.
-How about making your own Simit, Sesame crusted Turkish bread rings, to enjoy with Çılbır ?
-They go very well together
+I prepare a simple pul biber infused olive oil sauce and pour this over the poached eggs with garlic yoghurt, just before serving.
+The delicious heat from pul biber complements the dish beautifully.
+How about making your own Simit, Sesame crusted Turkish bread rings, to enjoy with Çılbır?
+They go very well together.
+Both Çılbır and Simit recipes, along with many other vegetarian Turkish dishes are included at my new cookery book, SEBZE, Vegetarian recipes from my Turkish kitchen, you can get a copy here.

 I hope you enjoy this simple yet very satisfying dish, Afiyet Olsun.